Tips & Tricks - Groovy Conditions in the Process

 }

-If the request parameter contains the value "release", the connection ID "releasePressed" is generated with the return statement.
-If the value is "notReleased", the connection ID "releaseNotPressed" is generated.
+If the request parameter contains the value "release," the return statement generates the connection ID "releasePressed."
+When the value is "notReleased," the connection ID "releaseNotPressed" is generated.

-The connection ID is entered in the properties dialog of the respective branch.
-The name for a connection ID is freely definable but must always start with a lower-case letter.
+The connection ID is entered in the Properties dialog box for the respective branch.
+The name of a connection ID can be anything, but it must always begin with a lowercase letter.

-In the following process step, the release status is set or canceled with a data group action.
-A user-defined, static Boolean value is used for this, which has the value "true" or "false" depending on the branch and is assigned to the "Release" data field.
+In the next step of the process, a data group action is used to set or clear the release status.
+To do this, a user-defined, static Boolean value is used, which takes the value "true" or "false" depending on the branch and is assigned to the "Approval" data field.

-All of the connection IDs defined in the Groovy condition must be included in the process as outcomes of the condition, otherwise this can lead to an error in the process execution.
+All connection IDs defined in the Groovy condition must also be included in the process as outputs of the condition; otherwise, an error may occur during process execution.